-- 2.2 The Local Government Act 2003 added new possibilities to charge for services, to both provide extra services at cost and to trade with the private sector.
+- enter into agreements with anyone for the use of spare computer capacity. - 2.2 The Local Government Act 2003 added new possibilities to charge for services, to both provide extra services at cost and to trade with the private sector.
 Under the 2003 Act, the Government authorizes trading by means of a trading order.
 The Trading Order currently in force was made in 20093, which permits all councils in England to trade or "to do for a commercial purpose", anything which they are authorised to do for the purpose of carrying on their ordinary functions, which includes use of the granted general power of competence. - 2.3 Under that 2003 Act and Trading Order, as augmented by the Localism Act 2011, for a local authority to exercise the power to do things for a commercial purpose (which the authority couldn't otherwise do), then it must be done through a company.
-Councils are thus enabled to establish a company by which they can trade with the private sector for a profit that is to enter into commercial contracts.
-The profits may then go back to the council through dividends or service charges. - 2.4 The reason given for this legislative requirement is that:

-"local authorities and their trading arms have to be on a level playing field with the private and commercial sector in both a positive and negative way.
+Councils are thus enabled to establish a company by which they can trade with the private sector for a profit - that is to enter into commercial contracts.
+The profits may then go back to the council through dividends or service charges. - 2.4 The reason given for this legislative requirement is that: - "local authorities and their trading arms have to be on a level playing field with the private and commercial sector in both a positive and negative way.
 They should not be at a disadvantage, but they should not have an outstanding advantage.
 Taxation is a particular issue.
-It is right to carry forward the requirement that such bodies should be companies and trading as such."

-- 2.5 To exercise the power to establish a company and trade, a local authority must first approve a business case ('a comprehensive statement') covering: - the objectives of the business; - the investment and other resources required to achieve those objectives; - any risks the business might face and how significant these risks are; and - the expected financial results of the business, together with any other relevant outcomes that the business is expected to achieve. - 2.6 That business case is then implemented and refreshed by way of a business plan, which should be updated and submitted for approval each year, to guide the company in carrying out its continuing activities. - 2.7 The local authority must also recover the costs of any accommodation, goods, services, staff and anything else they supply to the company under any agreement or arrangement.
-This is an absolute requirement and distinct from the various rules on procurement or providing state aid. - 2.8 Other important legal, commercial and financial considerations for councils or fire and rescue authorities setting up a trading company include company law issues, the cost of bidding for contracts, tax liability (corporation tax and VAT).
+It is right to carry forward the requirement that such bodies should be companies and trading as such." - 2.5 To exercise the power to establish a company and trade, a local authority must first approve a business case ('a comprehensive statement') covering: - the objectives of the business; - the investment and other resources required to achieve those objectives; - any risks the business might face and how significant these risks are; and - the expected financial results of the business, together with any other relevant outcomes that the business is expected to achieve. - 2.6 That business case is then implemented and refreshed by way of a business plan, which should be updated and submitted for approval each year, to guide the company in carrying out its continuing activities. - 2.7 The local authority must also recover the costs of any accommodation, goods, services, staff and anything else they supply to the company under any agreement or arrangement.
+This is an absolute requirement and distinct from the various rules on procurement or providing state aid. - 2.8 Other important legal, commercial and financial considerations for councils (or combined authoriti3s such as fire and rescue authorities) setting up a trading company include company law issues, the cost of bidding for contracts, tax liability (corporation tax and VAT), EU procurement law and state aid rules and employment law (TUPE and pensions).

-3 The Local Government (Best Value Authorities) (Power to Trade) (England) Order 2009
+3 The Local Government (Best Value Authorities) (Power to Trade) (England) Order 2009 Part 5 - Codes and Protocols